redwoodjs/redwood/docs/docs/auth/dbauth.md

 **Authentication**

-When a devices is already registered then it can be used to skip username/password login.
+When a device is already registered then it can be used to skip username/password login.
 The user is immediately shown the prompt to scan when they land on the login page (if the prompt doesn't show, or they mistakenly cancel it, they can click "Open Authenticator" to show the prompt again)

 <img width="701" alt="image" src="https://user-images.githubusercontent.com/300/174904236-ccf6eba4-35ce-46e7-ad04-42eee43d3bba.png" />